 Mr. Rovira-Rullán is admitted to practise in Puerto Rico and New York.
-His principal areas of practice include general corporate law, mergers & acquisitions (he has local and cross-border experience), real estate, commercial lending, securities, private equity, intellectual property, and tourism and hospitality.
+His principal areas of practice include general corporate law, mergers & acquisitions (with extensive local and cross-border experience), commercial lending, private equity, and intellectual property.

 Since 2010, Mr. Rovira-Rullán has been rated by Chambers & Partners in its Global and Latin America editions as a Leader in Corporate and Commercial areas of practice.
-He serves as an adjunct professor at the University of Puerto Rico School of Law, where for more than a decade he has offered advanced courses such as Business Organisation and Mergers & Acquisitions.
+He serves as an adjunct professor at the University of Puerto Rico School of Law, where for more than 15 years he has offered advanced courses such as Business Organisation and Mergers & Acquisitions.